 Screens // Center Channel Best Practice

+Make sure all three channels across the front are identical no matter what.
+Not simply from the same manufacturer or series, but identical model numbers.
+This is the most critical speaker in your room.
 Here we'll collect the various sound advice from audio/video publications relevant to the center channel.
 In a world of no guarantees, you can always count on these facts:

 "Set up the speakers so that their drivers are aligned vertically.
 This